Poremski/verboflex-desktop/README.rst

 =================
 Verboflex Desktop is a cross-platform desktop application written in Python 3 and it’s based on PyQt5.
-This application offers to the user an interface for the `Verboflex API`_ which offers verb conjugation in tens of languages.
+This application offers to the user an interface for the `Verboflex API`_, which lets users conjugate verbs in tens of languages.

 Supported languages